Have you heard of a hook?

 For a full arsenal of information about the company, find an ally willing to answer your questions and one who will educate you with specifics.

-Don’t feel that you’re seeking a modern-day Benedict Arnold, because much of the information you’re seeking goes home every day with the company’s employees.
+Don’t feel that you’re seeking a modern-day Benedict Arnold, because much of the information you’re seeking goes home with the company’s employees.
 Since you’re not tapped into that continuous information stream, expand your network to include someone who is.

 Consider leveraging new networking tools, such as Twitter and LinkedIn.
 Attending networking events that cater to your industry (or target industry) can also offer a much-needed platform for talking with individuals about a particular company.